 If you have any questions or requests about your account information, contact us directly at email@example.com.

 Through the course of providing the Service, Play Versus collects information about student athletes who use the Service to compete in esports.
 Personal information collected from or about students, along with other information associated with that personal information, is “Student Data.”
 The Student Data we collect can include name, email address, school (name, city, state), and may collect additional information associated with the Student athlete profile, including the athlete player name, parent/guardian information (name, relation, e-mail and phone), graduation year, photo or avatar, and esports position.
 Please note that students have the ability to save or maintain control over information associated with the student’s account by establishing or converting the account to a personal account on the Service or by transferring, sharing, or linking such information to a personal account.
 Information associated with a student’s personal account and information associated with student athletes who use the Service outside of the K-12 School context (including, for example, for club play or students enrolled in higher education) will not be considered “Student Data.”

 Student Data privacy principles.
 We are committed to the following principles to protect Student Data:

 - We do not use or disclose Student Data for targeted advertising purposes.
-While we do permit third party advertising partners to operate on our Service for the purpose of retargeting, analytics and attribution services, we disable third party ad networks from collecting information for targeted advertising purposes when a student users logs into an account on the Service.
+While we do permit third party advertising partners to operate on our Service for the purpose of retargeting, analytics and attribution services, we take steps to disable third party ad networks from collecting information for targeted advertising purposes when a student users logs into an account on the Service.

 - We do not build a personal profile of a student other than in furtherance of the School’s use of the Service (for example, athlete profiles and player history are created and displayed as part of the esports competition statistics and history), or as authorized by a student or parent, for example, if a student transfers information to a personal account.

 - We maintain a comprehensive data security program designed to protect the types of Student Data maintained by the Service.